imsaurabhh/NumberGuessingGame/README.md

 "# NumberGuessingGame"
-this is a basic game
+this is a basic number game